 Patients screening

 We retrospectively evaluated clinical stage II/III RC patients undergoing NCRT followed by standard TME in our hospital from February 2011 to August 2020.
-The following categories of patients were included: (1) Patients receiving preoperative NCRT; (2) patients with colorectal adenocarcinoma confirmed by pathological biopsy; (3) patients whose serum CEA and CA19-9 Levels were measured within one week before NCRT; and (4) patients undergoing NCRT followed by standard TME.
-We excluded the following categories of patients: (1) Patients with distal metastasis; (2) patients with other concomitant tumors; (3) patients with insufficient blood, pathologiclinical, or follow-up data; and (4) patients with unresectable RC.
+We included the following categories of patients: (1) patients receiving preoperative NCRT; (2) patients with colorectal adenocarcinoma confirmed by pathological biopsy; (3) patients whose serum CEA and CA19-9 levels were measured within one week before NCRT; and (4) patients undergoing NCRT followed by standard TME.
+We excluded the following categories of patients: (1) patients with distal metastasis; (2) patients with other concomitant tumors; (3) patients with insufficient blood, clinicopathological, or follow-up data; and (4) patients with unresectable RC.
 The patient-screening flowchart is shown in Figure 1.

 This retrospective study was approved by the ethics committee of our hospital.
 The requirement for patients’ informed consent was waived due to the retrospective nature of the study.